Nyayic/fanny.hashnode.blog/cloctm73m000309lc0bgz6qi3.md

 ## Browser DevTools for CSS Debugging

 One of the most powerful tools for CSS debugging is the browser's built-in developer tools.
-Every major web browser includes a set of developer tools that allow you to inspect and manipulate CSS styles in real time.
+Every major web browser includes a set of developer tools that allow you to inspect and manipulate CSS styles in real-time.

 These tools offer a wide range of features, including:

 ### 1\.
 Inspecting Elements